davidadeola/sudoku-solver/README.md

 - How to install and run the project:
 - How to use the Project:
-- How to Build the Project:
+- Roadmap
 - License

-## How to install and run the project:
+## How to build and run the project:

 First, run the development server: